-Pregnant women are at increased risk of severe disease when they get COVID-19 and the FDA and CDC have stated that pregnant women may receive the Pfizer or Moderna vaccines.
-It is likely that a similar endorsement of the J&J vaccine will come from the CDC soon.
+Pregnant women are at increased risk of severe disease when they get COVID-19 and the FDA and CDC have stated that pregnant women may receive the Pfizer, Moderna or Johnson & Johnson vaccines.
 However, because the trials did not enroll pregnant women, at the present time it is not possible to say if there are additional safety concerns for pregnant women, or if the vaccine will work as well as it does in people who are not pregnant.
-There are no specific reasons to believe that an mRNA vaccine like the Pfizer or Moderna COVID vaccines or the adenoviral vector vaccines like the one from J&J would pose a risk to a pregnant woman or the fetus, but any certainty about safety in pregnancy will have to wait for future study.
+There are no specific reasons to believe that an mRNA vaccine like the Pfizer or Moderna COVID vaccines or the adenoviral vector vaccines like the one from Johnson & Johnson would pose a risk to a pregnant woman or the fetus, but any certainty about safety in pregnancy will have to wait for future study.
 There is no evidence that any of the COVID-19 vaccines have any impact on fertility.

 If you are or might be pregnant, you are encouraged to discuss with your doctor if you have questions; CDC information is also available here.
 It is not necessary to have a pregnancy test before receiving your vaccine.
-It is recommended that pregnant women avoid medications such as ibuprofen (Advil, Motrin)
+It is recommended that pregnant women avoid medications such as ibuprofen (Advil, Motrin) or Naproxen.

-or Naproxen.
 Therefore, if you are or might be pregnant, it is important that you only use acetaminophen (Tylenol) for any symptoms that might arise after vaccination.